-In addition to instructing dog owners and School for Dog Trainers’ students, Chris has experience training dogs and their handlers for law enforcement, scent detection, personal protection, and service/handicapped assistance.
+Chris has extensive experience working with pet dog owners in the areas of obedience, behavior modification, and puppy development.
+Chris has trained dogs and their handlers for law enforcement, scent detection, cadaver detection, tracking, personal protection, retrieval, and service/assistance.
 He also has experience training his personal and clients’ dogs for therapy dog certifications.
-Chris enjoys speaking to outside groups of adults and children about dog training, behavior, and safety.
+In addition to instructing dog owners and School for Dog Trainers’ students, Chris enjoys speaking to outside groups of adults and children about dog training, behavior, and safety.

 Chris is a professional member of the International Association of Canine Professionals and the National K-9 Dog Trainers Association.
 He is also an evaluator for the American Kennel Club Canine Good Citizen Test.

-Head Trainer and Assistant Instructor
+Head Trainer and Instructor

 Cassie grew up on her family’s ranch in a small town in Northern California and has had a passion for working with dogs from a young age.
 She grew up training family dogs, training horses and working with livestock.
 After high school Cassie raised two puppies for Guide Dogs for the Blind in California and worked in a grooming shop for a few years.
 Cassie also apprenticed with stock dog trainers in the area for a few years and this is where she acquired her first Border Collie.

 Cassie’s early experiences with dogs resulted in her attending National K-9’s School for Dog Trainers six-week course.
 After completion of the course she joined the National K-9 staff.
-Cassie’s interests in training are obedience, behavior modification, puppy development, retrieval, service work and personal protection.
-She is also an evaluator for the American Kennel Club Canine Good Citizen Test and has completed the American Red Cross Pet First Aid Course.
-She is a member of the International Association of Canine Professionals and the National K-9 Dog Trainers Association.
+Cassie’s interests in training are obedience, behavior modification, puppy development, agility, trick-training, utility, scent detection, service work, and personal protection.

 Certified Professional Trainer and Assistant Instructor